publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schIV/m__us_usc_t7_s7469.md

     (c) __Aid of courts__

-        In the case of contumacy by, or refusal to obey a subpoena to, any person, the Secretary may invoke the aid of any court of the United States within the jurisdiction of which the investigation or proceeding is carried on, or where the person resides or carries on business, to enforce a subpoena issued by the Secretary under subsection (b) of this section.
+        In the case of contumacy by, or refusal to obey a subpoena to, any person, the Secretary may invoke the aid of any court of the United States within the jurisdiction of which the investigation or proceeding is carried on, or where the person resides or carries on business, to enforce a subpoena issued by the Secretary under subsection (b).
 The court may issue an order requiring the person to comply with the subpoena.

     (d) __Contempt__